oracle2b/vid2gif/README.md

-TODO: improve the preview's accuracy by piping ffmpeg into mplayer instead of using mplayer.
-Add the maxsize functionality.
+TODO: Add the maxsize functionality.